 AAssemblix

-Visual builder · workflows-as-API
+Visual builder · workflows-as-API · self-hostable

 Build AI workflows.
 Call them as APIs.

-No credit card·Free tier·Multi-provider
+No credit card·Free tier·Source-available

 A real workflow running — nodes execute, state mutates, the endpoint responds with typed JSON.